Golfer's elbow: Treatment

 Before anesthetics and steroids are used, conservative treatment with an occupational therapist may be attempted.
 Before therapy can commence, treatment such as rest, ice, compression and elevation (R.I.C.E.) will typically be used.
 This will help to decrease the pain and inflammation; rest will alleviate discomfort because golfer's elbow is an overuse injury.
-The subject can use a tennis elbow splint for compression.
-A pad can be placed anteromedially on the proximal forearm.
+A brace can be placed anteromedially on the proximal forearm.
 The splint is made in 30–45 degrees of elbow flexion.
 A daytime elbow pad also may be useful, by limiting additional trauma to the nerve.

 Simple analgesic medication has a place, as does more specific treatment with oral anti-inflammatory medications.
-These will help control pain and any inflammation.
 A more invasive treatment is the injection into and around the inflamed and tender area of a glucocorticoid (steroid) agent.

 Physical therapy

 Therapy includes a variety of exercises for muscle and tendon reconditioning, starting with stretching and gradual strengthening of the flexor-pronator muscles.
-Strengthening will slowly begin with isometrics and progresses to eccentric exercises helping to extend the range of motion back to where it once was.
+Strengthening will slowly begin with isometrics and progresses to eccentric exercises helping to re-establish the range of motion.
 After the strengthening exercises, it is common for the subject to ice the area.